apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   pointers to the actual messages.
 When not loaded, the batch is referenced as sequence range to conserve memory.

+* `quota` : The maximum amount of disk space the queue is allowed to grow to.
+If not set then there is no limit.
+You can use settings values like: `500mb` or `1g` just plain byte count like `1024000`.

 ##### Topics

 When a new topic is first created in the broker, it's configuration will be